 A consultant is an individual/firm retained to provide professional advice or services for a fee but usually not as an employee of the requiring organization.
 The general circumstances of allowability of these costs, which may include fees and travel and subsistence costs, are addressed in the applicable cost principles under "professional services costs."
 In unusual situations, a person may be both a consultant and an employee of the same party, receiving compensation for some services as a consultant and for other work as a salaried employee as long as those separate services are not related to the same project and are not charged to the same project.
-For example, consulting fees that are paid by an educational institution to a salaried faculty member as extra compensation above that individual's base salary are allowable, provided the consultant is in addition to his or her regular departmental workload.
-(See Cost ConsiderationsAllowability of Costs/ActivitiesSelected Items of CostConsultant Services.)
+For example, consulting fees that are paid by an educational institution to a salaried faculty member as extra compensation above that individual's base salary are allowable, provided the consultation is across departmental lines or involves a separate or remote operation and the work performed by the consultant is in addition to his or her regular departmental workload.
+(See Consultant Services.)

 Who are "senior/key personnel" and how do they differ from "other significant contributors?"
 What about consultants?
-FAQ's: http://grants.nih.gov/grants/policy/senior key personnel faqs.htm
+FAQ's: http://grants.nih.gov/grants/policy/senior-key-personnel-faqs.htm